 In dentistry, dentures (false teeth) are used to replace missing teeth in order to restore proper chewing, gum protection, speech improvement and appearance.
 Dentures can be fixed or removable.
-Dentures affixed to implants are called implant supported or implant retained dentures.
+Dentures affixed to implants (like All-on-4 implants) are called implant supported or implant retained dentures.
 Regular dentures do not rest on implants, instead they rest directly on the gums.
 Removable dentures can be partially removable or fully removable.

 The flexible removable partial dentures (RPDs) are used for temporary (occasionly permanent) replacement of missing teeth providing a comfortable and successful alternative to traditional partial dentures.